Alabama flips two top DBs from Michigan, A&M

 Hill is not expected to sign in the early period and has said he will wait until February to sign his national letter of intent.

 Carter, the No. 4-ranked cornerback and No. 37 overall, had been committed to Texas A&M since the summer.
-The Mansfield, Texas, prospect stands at 6-foot, 182 pounds.
+The Mansfield, Texas, prospect is 6 feet, 182 pounds.

 What's understood don't need to be explained💯 RESPECT MY DECISION! pic.twitter.com/v1iNZM6JfK— Scooby (@jcarter2133) December 9, 2018